Wednesday, December 28, 2022

 "They just want to live their lives in peace and without oppression."

-Dissidents only wish to be left alone and be able to live out normal lives without fear of their children being sexualized by predators.
+Dissidents just want to live their lives in peace and without fear of their children being sexualized by predators.

 "Would you return to the days of criminalized homosexuality if you could?"